 How Is OnDeck Better Than Other Lenders?

 OnDeck may not have the lowest interest rates, but it makes up for it in customer service and its streamlined application process.
 It’s the difference between sending a parcel by Fedex or regular post.
 If cost is your main concern, forget Fedex.
 Just don’t expect it to arrive by the next business day.

 These are OndDeck’s best features:

 - Fast loans.
 Simple and short application form.

 - Immediate decision on applications.
 Forget about waiting for weeks to see whether a lender approves your loan.

 - High loan amounts.
 Borrowers can apply for up to $500,000.

-- Competitive rates 16% to 98% APR.
+- Competitive rates starting at 9.99% APR.
 Although there are lenders with much lower rates, they are also pickier with who they lend money to.